PandasAreBears/MakkaPakka/docs/source/index.rst

 For instructions on how to install makka pakka, check out the :doc:`installation` documentation.

 Think something's missing?
-It probably is... check out the doc:`todo` page to find out what's coming soon.
+It probably is... check out the :doc:`todo` page to find out what's coming soon.

 .. note::